 10) nor upon consideration, “The monk is our teacher” (“samaṇo no garū).

-Moreover, Buddha adhered to his beliefs, not teaching until he had grasped the unchanging Truth.
-Shakyamuni Buddha chose not to start teaching until after his enlightenment, when he had become a Tathagata and encompassed “all objects of knowledge.”
+Moreover, Buddha adhered to his beliefs.
+He did not start teaching until he had grasped the unchanging Truth.
+Shakyamuni Buddha chose not to begin teaching until after his enlightenment, when he had become a Tathagata and encompassed “all objects of knowledge,“ which includes Citta, the only unchanging Truth in the cosmos.

-Buddha similarly asked his followers to go beyond what he taught them using words.
-When his followers had learned enough and were ready to change course and pursue the unchanging Truth, the Buddha instructed them to relinquish the word-based knowledge they had acquired from him, so they could complete their remaining journeys personally to search for the unchanging Truth through direct perception.
+It is essential to know that, among the ten items for the Kalamans not to rely on, “teacher” is one of them.
+That, of course, includes the Buddha, who is a teacher.
+Of course, Buddha followed his own advice and asked his followers to go beyond what he taught them using an inferential, word-based methodology.
+When his followers had learned enough and were ready to pursue the unchanging Truth, the Buddha instructed them to relinquish the word-based knowledge they had acquired from him so they could complete their remaining journeys personally, seeking the unchanging Truth through direct perception.
+The message was delivered in the Diamond Sutra through the Parable of the Raft.

-“You bhiksus should understand my teachings as the Parable of Raft: even Buddha Dharma must be relinquished, let alone the non-Buddha dharmas (Chinese=如等比丘, 知我說法, 如筏諭者, 法尚應捨, 何況非法).”
+“You bhiksus should understand my teachings as the Parable of the Raft: even Buddha Dharma must be relinquished, let alone the non-Buddha dharmas (Chinese: 如等比丘, 知我說法, 如筏諭者, 法尚應捨, 何況非法).“

 The parable of the raft involved a person using a raft to cross a river.
-Once he and the raft were on the other side, he wondered if he should continue the journey with or without the raft.
+Once he and the raft were on the other side, he wondered whether he should continue the journey on land with or without the raft.
 Buddha suggested that he should continue without the raft.

 Again, Buddha practiced what he advised his followers.
 By the time he sat down at the Bodhi Tree to meditate until he reached enlightenment, he had relinquished everything he had ever had: his princely life, the lessons from the gurus, and the harsh Jainistic asceticism.
 By letting go of his attachments to worldly possessions, Buddha’s journey to enlightenment became easier.

-That was also why, in their first encounter, Master Zhang Jia (Chinese=章嘉大師) told Master Jing Kong that “seeing through, letting go (Chinese=看破,放下) “ is the principle behind all Buddhist cultivations.
+That was also why, as discussed in the Post, In Memory and Honor of a Kalyanamitra, during their first encounter, Master Zhang Jia (Chinese: 章嘉大師) told Master Jing Kong that “seeing through, letting go (Chinese: 看破,放下)“ is the principle behind all Buddhist cultivations.
 In acquiring knowledge about the unchanging Truth of nature, it is better to relinquish all personal attachments and maintain a hate-free, malice-free, undefiled, and purified mind to make enlightenment easier.

 Without question, Buddhism is the only education where a teacher asks his students to relinquish his teachings before graduating.